Bridgewater throws for 2 TDs, surging Saints top Bears 36-25

 They were hoping their prized quarterback would build on a solid showing in Week 3 against Washington, when he threw for three touchdowns.
 Instead, he was erratic, made poor decisions and heard it from the crowd.

 Trubisky finished 34 of 54 with 251 yards and two late touchdowns in his first appearance since he was hurt early against Minnesota on Sept.
-29.
+29. He said his shoulder was fine, but the offense sure is not.

+The run game was once again an afterthought, with Chicago setting a franchise low with seven carries.
+And the 17 yards rushing were by far the fewest this season.

+“We just have no rhythm,” Trubisky said.
+“It’s not about pointing fingers.
+We’re struggling as an offense.”

 About all the fans had to cheer for was a 102-yard kickoff return by Cordarrelle Patterson in the first quarter that matched the second-longest in franchise history.

 But after losing at Oakland in London two weeks ago, it was another rough outing for the Bears.
-They were outgained 424 yards to 252 in their fifth straight loss to the Saints, and fell to 1-2 at Soldier Field this season.
+They gave up a season-high 424 yards while being held to 252 and managed just four first downs through the first three quarters.
+It added up to their fifth straight loss to the Saints, and a 1-2 record at Soldier Field this season.

 With a 12-10 halftime lead, the Saints drove 75 yards for a touchdown on the opening drive of the third quarter.
-A wide open Ted Ginn Jr. hauled in a 45-yard pass and Latavius Murray ran it in from the 3 on the next play.
+A wide open Ted Ginn Jr. hauled in a 45-yard pass and Murray ran it in from the 3 on the next play.

 New Orleans then wasted a big opportunity after Chicago’s David Montgomery lost a fumble on the next drive.
 The Saints took over at the Bears 29, only to have Wil Lutz come up short on a 52-yard field goal — his second miss of the day after he made 13 of 14 in the first six games.